benstraw/benstraw/README.md

 ### My name is Ben and I am a product manager, developer and technology tinkerer.

+Today I learned about this special repo.
+If you create a repo with only your github username, like this one, it's README.md file will be automatically pinned to the top of your public github.com profile.
+The repo does of course have to be public.
 <!--
 **benstraw/benstraw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.